 There are reports with limited data of bloody stools or diarrhea in human milk fed infants of mothers taking Sulfasalazine.
 In cases where the outcome was reported, bloody stools or diarrhea resolved in the infant after discontinuation of Sulfasalazine in the mother or discontinuation of breastfeeding.
 Due to limited data, a causal relationship between Sulfasalazine exposure and bloody stools or diarrhea cannot be confirmed or denied.
 Monitor human milk fed infants of mothers taking Sulfasalazine for signs and symptoms of diarrhea and/or bloody stools.

-Safety and effectiveness in pediatric patients below the age of two years have not been established.
+Pediatric Use: Safety and effectiveness in pediatric patients below the age of 2 years have not been established.

 Blood dyscrasias: aplastic anemia, agranulocytosis, leukopenia, megaloblastic (macrocytic) anemia, purpura, thrombocytopenia, hypoprothrombinemia, methemoglobinemia, congenital neutropenia, and myelodysplastic syndrome.